-The MAX16046A/MAX16048A memory is divided into three separate pages.
+The MAX16047/MAX16049 memory is divided into three separate pages.
 The default page, selected by default at POR, contains configuration bits for all functions of the part.
-The extended page contains the ADC conversion results, GPIO input and output registers, and DAC enable bits.
+The extended page contains the ADC conversion results and GPIO input and output registers.
 Finally, the EEPROM page contains all stored configuration information as well as saved fault data and user-defined data.
 See the Register Map table for more information on the function of each register.

 During the boot-up sequence, the contents of the EEPROM (r0Fh to r7Dh) are copied into the default page (r0Fh to r7Dh).
-Registers r00h to r0Bh of the default page contain the DAC output voltage registers, and are reset to '0's at POR.
-Registers r00h to r0Eh of the EEPROM page contain saved fault data.
+Registers r00h to r0Eh of the EEP-ROM page contain saved fault data.